 Using the information gathered from above, you now build your information like your blog post, infographic, video, slide presentation, etc. The format in which you create it is one that you are most happy producing, and it will highlight your expertise on the topic.
 It needs to be informative and educative and sometimes entertaining to captivate your audience, especially today’s attention-deficit world.
 If you don’t have the particular skills and tools to produce it in-house, contact us to outsource it.
 We will be glad to help you out.

 When you create your content, realise that it will not sell itself.
 You need to put your time and resources into promoting it to ensure that it captivates your intended audience and yields positive ROI for you.
 If you find you don’t have the skills to promote it, don’t be shy to outsource the production.

 Measuring and Evaluating Content

-To ensure that you’re not throwing money away by creating and promoting content that is not of value to your current and likely customers, you need to measure and test the effectiveness of your content.
+To ensure that you’re not throwing money away by creating and promoting information that is of no value to your current and likely customers, you need to measure and test your content marketing efforts’ effectiveness.

 These days, an extraordinary piece of content is not one you create today and forget about it by the end of the week.
 Great content is suitable for repurposing into other valuable pieces and thus keeps it fresh and relevant at all times.
 For instance, you can repurpose an infographic into a podcast, video or blog post and vice versa.
 Excellent content should never go to waste.We base successful content marketing on a content strategy that ensures there is never a shortage of new information about different topics under the sun.
 Click To Tweet

 As you see from the above, the content marketing cycle ensures that our content is valuable to you and your customers.
 So do you have a content strategy that follows the content marketing cycle in your business?
 Do you need help to do so?

 If you have questions, contact us or tweet us @ademolaabimbola or @mauconline.